Root Awakening

 “In the sense that it was an act of faith in a god he didn’t believe in.
 The god of Perfect Conditions.”

 “So.”
-Alex drank, made the same expression, had apparently decided this was the expression this substance warranted.
+Alex drank, made the same expression, apparently decided this was the expression this substance warranted.
 “The agency.”

 “The agency.”